 There are six important trace nutrients plants need or benefit from.
 These nutrients are not necessarily less important than the major nutrients, but they are needed in smaller amounts.

 Boron is used in the development of cell walls and helps with the intake of calcium.
 Copper is used in the production of enzymes.
 Iron is used for regulating growth.
 Manganese helps plants with photosynthesis.
 Molybdenum is used by bacteria in the soil to take nitrogen from the air and convert it to nitrogen in the soil that plants can use.
 Zinc helps with stem and leaf growth.

 Ideally, your soil already has everything it needs.
-However, if it is deficient in one or another, there are some easy ways to add them.
+However, if you have tested your soil for nutrients and found out it is deficient in one or another, there are some easy ways to add them.